AeroBeat-Workouts/aerobeat-vendor-godot-video/.plans/2026-05-21-godot-vendor-wrapper-shell-slice.md

 ## Final Results

-**Status:** ⚠️ Partial
+**Status:** ✅ Complete

 **What We Built:**
 - Initialized repo-local planning/Beads for the vendor wrapper slice.
 - Implemented the first Godot-native vendor wrapper shell behind the future tool contract.
 - Added deterministic `.testbed` coverage for source normalization, vendor metadata surfacing, surface binding, and backend-local state/error translation.
-- Left the repo ready for QA and audit to verify the handoff.
+- Completed independent QA and audit verification, including a fresh `.testbed` import/test rerun during audit.

 **Reference Check:**
 - `REF-01` remained the repo/`.testbed` proving convention.
 - `REF-03` and `REF-04` stayed the contract boundary that generic playback lifecycle semantics belong to the tool repo.
 - `REF-05` and `REF-06` remained the ownership boundary preventing replay/tool lifecycle scope creep into this vendor repo.
-- `REF-07` was superseded by the expanded repo-local vendor-wrapper tests.
+- `REF-07` was superseded by the expanded repo-local vendor-wrapper tests and independently revalidated by audit.

 **Commits:**
 - `59613e0` - Implement Godot video vendor wrapper shell